Brunty/api-testcase/README.md

 ## Contributing

+This started as a project of boredom one Friday evening, if you find yourself using this, and want more features, please feel free to suggest them, or submit a PR!

 Although this project is small, openness and inclusivity are taken seriously.
 To that end the following code of conduct has been adopted.

 [Contributor Code of Conduct](CONTRIBUTING.md)